 For example, if you are the founder of an early-stage startup that is quickly scaling, you might be looking to hire employees that can put in long hours.
 Someone looking to punch in and out will most likely not be a good cultural fit, and might end up costing more time and resources to retain.
 However, if you own a florist shop known for its unique displays, you might be looking to hire based on creativity rather than availability.
 Knowing how to best achieve company goals will help you attract, hire, and retain the right employees that can be developed into one high-performing team.

 Empowered employees create confident teams.
 And confident teams meet (and surpass) goals.
 As a manager, it is your responsibility to give your team the tools they need to feel empowered to make a difference at your company, building a team culture that puts people in a position to succeed.

 According to Gallup’s State of the American Workplace report, “Great managers care about their people's success.
 They seek to understand each person's strengths and provide employees with every opportunity to use their strengths in their role.
 Great managers empower their employees, recognize and value their contributions, and actively seek their ideas and opinions.”

 Effective teams also understand the importance of establishing collaborative processes, structures, incentives, and rewards.
 A team-first culture thrives on high employee engagement and cooperation, which directly correlates with high retention rates and overall employee happiness.
 In fact, a Columbia University study shows that organizations with high company culture have just 13.9% turnover while others with low company cultures have 48.4%.

 Managing is every bit as much about psychology and motivation as it is about employee performance.
-Spending time to develop a team-first culture can pay off two-fold when it comes to meeting business objectives while retaining talent.
-When all of your employees are in a team-first mindset, the team is greater than the sum of its parts.
+Spending time to develop a team-first mentality in your work culture can pay off two-fold when it comes to meeting business objectives while retaining talent.
+When all your employees are in a team-first mindset, the team is greater than the sum of its parts.